DevExpress-Examples/blazor-dxgrid-post-changes-to-data-source/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to post changes to an in-memory data source

 When a user starts editing a row, our Blazor Grid ([DxGrid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid)) creates an edit model - a copy of the processed data item.
 This model stores all changes while the original data item remains intact.
 You need to update the data source to save changes.
-This example uses the [AutoMapper](https://github.com/AutoMapper/AutoMapper) library to update all field values of an in-memory data record.

 ![Blazor DxGrid instantly update all fields of the processed data item](/images/update-all-fields.png)